jarmatys/DEV_ASSISTENTE/README.md

     - ✅ Generate prompt based on 'knowledge base'
     - ✅ Generate prompt based on 'code base'
 - ✅ Integration with the OpenAI API
+- 🔳 Add usage of MediatR and prepare Command & Queries libraries
+- 🔳 Generating answers or ready code (in console app) - depending on what the user needs
+- 🔳 Add UI in Blazor
+    - 🔳 Upload sample notes and code from `DEV_ASSISTENTE` repository for demo purpose
+    - 🔳 Generating answers asynchronously (RabbitMQ + SignalR)
+    - 🔳 Display resources list
+    - 🔳 Display asked questions with answers list
+- 🔳 Configure VPS to host all environment

+#### Nice to have

 - 🔳 Add library for translation (prompts and knowledge base)
-- 🔳 Generating answers or ready code - depending on what the user needs

-#### Technical tasks

-- 🔳 Add usage of MediatR and prepare Command & Queries libraries

 #### Common tasks